 Glocal Synergies for Young Learners: Global English Lessons, Local Thai Content

 Recent studies have shown that English education can be harnessed as a means to foster other bodies of knowledge.
 With the focal point on the synergy of global English and Thai identity, this presentation highlights two crucial issues that deserve scrutiny.
 First, it should be noted that for young Thai learners, local Thai identity - rather than national identity - needs to be prioritized for their identity formation.
 Second, English education scenarios in Thailand are generally paradoxical.
 That is, although Thai learners’ overall English skills are not satisfactory, in certain urban communities, the future of English education can be quite rosy, whereas that in many rural communities seems to be quite bleak.
-This presentation highlights the role of local culture or northern Thainess in English education.
-Methodologically, a set of northern Thainess-based English lessons was systematically constructed and subsequently implemented at four elementary schools in northern Thailand for a period of 11 weeks.
+This presentation highlights the role of local culture or local Thainess in English education.
+Methodologically, three different sets of local Thainess-based English lessons representing three different parts of Thailand (the northeast, north, and south) were systematically constructed.
+Subsequently the sets were implemented at four elementary schools in each corresponding part of Thailand over an 11 week period.
 Based on a number of assessments employed, the global English lessons based on local Thai culture contributed positively to strengthening the English competence of these young learners.
 By extension, through these lessons, the learners’ identity can be formulated and expanded to national identity and regional identity with additional cultural exposure.
 Finally, the currently prevailing disparity in English education in Thailand can be greatly reduced when these local students can express a sense of authority of their own cuture through English, sharpening their voice and identity, resulting in an equitable society and sustainable national development.